MINOTROCK/Root-Me/README.md

 I want to reach 1000 points before September 2026.

-Before reading the list, please note that a CSV version is available: "LIST.csv".
+Before reading the list, please note that a CSV and an Excel version is available: "LIST.csv" or "LIST.xlsx".

 [List](#)